SystemRDL/PeakRDL-regblock/test/README.md

 # Running tests

 Tests can be launched from the test directory using `pytest`.
-Use `pytest -n auto` to run tests in parallel.
+Use `pytest --workers auto` to run tests in parallel.

 To run all tests:
 ```bash